How do other people describe you?

 Once you know how other people see you at your best, it becomes way easier to sell yourself and your ideas.

 I want to make sure you know the words that describe YOU at your best, so you can impress and influence every time.
-(To find out more, check out the One-Hour Personal Brand while it’s half price during August.)
+(To find out more, check out One-Hour Personal Brand.)

 I’ll be back soon to give you more ways to apply your specialty words.